-- A: This would be permissible, as it would not conflict with the regulations enacted by HUD pursuant to the statute.
+A: This would be permissible, as it would not conflict with the regulations enacted by the Department of Housing and Urban Development (HUD) pursuant to the statute.
 Those regulations only address construction standards such as plumbing, electrical, frame construction, fire safety and similar considerations.
-An underpinning requirement will be fine as long as it does not require any change in the way the home has been manufactured.
+An underpinning requirement will be fine if it does not require any change in the way the home has been manufactured.
 Although there are no Arkansas or federal Eighth Circuit cases on point, courts from other jurisdictions have held that cities may regulate the appearance of manufactured homes, so long as the regulation does not create a conflict with the federal building and safety standards.
-See Georgia Manufactured Housing Assn., Inc. v.
-Spalding County, Ga., 148 F.3d 1304 (11th Cir 1998) (upholding pitched-roof requirement); CMH Mfg., Inc. v.
+(See Georgia Manufactured Housing Assn., Inc. v.
+Spalding County, Ga., 148 F.3d 1304 (11th Cir.
+1998) (upholding pitched-roof requirement); CMH Mfg., Inc. v.
 Catawba County, 994 F. Supp.
-697 (W.D.N.C.1998) (exterior siding and roof shingle requirements did not violate federal Act). - Q: Does the state building code regulate the siting of manufactured homes? - A: Yes.
-The Arkansas Fire Prevention Code, Volume III, adopts the International Residential Code.
-Refer to Appendix E, "Manufactured Housing Used as Dwellings."
-This regulates subjects such as permitting, inspection, foundations, skirting, structural additions, fees and other matters.
+697 (W.D.N.C.
+1998) (exterior siding and roof shingle requirements did not violate federal Act)).